EnricoGiampieri/GillespieHT/README.md

     - stechio(int) : stechiometrics index
 * status (jSON array) : number of initial quantities per species, the order is the same of species jSON array.

+ATTENTION : all stechiometrics idex must be positive.

 Example of jSON input:

 ```json